-Join Sean Adams for an in-depth discussion in this video American wood-type posters, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video American wood-type posters, part of Learning Graphic Design History.

 - Design and technology are always…intricately woven together.…New printing techniques and tools…changed the way designers work,…and this leads to new styles and solutions.…Take the Macintosh, for example.…The introduction of this tool in the 1980s…not only changed how designers worked,…but impacted the look of the things we designed.…Now, this gets a little technical, so bear with me.…For centuries, books and illuminated manuscripts…were hand-drawn, typically by monks or scribes.…